Monika Kehoe: Women's and gender studies (1971–1989)

 Within a year, Kehoe had come out publicly and was giving public lectures on sexuality.
-She became active with LGBT as well as in feminist right's groups.
+She became active with LGBTQ as well as in feminist right's groups.
 She was hired by the Center for Women Scholars in 1980, to direct the publication of a Handbook for Women Scholars.
 The book, published in 1982, documented discrimination in academia, provided advocacy information, and included interviews with feminists of diverse racial background.
 Simultaneously in 1980, she began working at San Francisco State University in the Center for Research and Education in Sexuality, directing a study on aging lesbians.
 She conducted nationwide interviews of lesbians over age 65, and her research formed the basis of a course she taught at San Francisco State, "Lesbian and Gay Aging".
 Brian de Vries, a gerontology professor at the university, stated in an article published in the Bay Area Reporter that Kehoe's offering was likely the first course in the nation on aging gay and lesbian people.
 In 1984, she broadened her study to include lesbians over 60 years old and began presenting her findings at conferences and publishing them in the Journal of Homosexuality.
 She published findings in book form in Historical, Literary, and Erotic Aspects of Lesbianism in 1986 and as Lesbians Over 60 Speak for Themselves in 1989.
 The 1986 book addressed change and variances in lesbian history and depictions and thoughts on sexuality as presented in literary works.
 Lesbians Over 60 examined the unwillingness of many of her subjects to be open about their sexuality, which made them unknown and invisible to sexologists and gerontologists.
 She began writing an autobiography, Making of a Deviant: A Model for Androgyny and published excerpts under the names of Helen Trent and Isabeth McTeigue in The Lesbian Path (1985), by Margaret Cruikshank.
 Another segment was published in Gifts of Age by Charlotte Painter in 1985, under her own name.